✨ New Plugin Alert ✨ SleekRank is now available with €50 launch discount

 Common questions about SleekView for Edit Flow

 Custom statuses are a taxonomy registered against posts.
 Editorial metadata is in postmeta with keys prefixed _ef_editorial_meta_.
 Editorial comments use the standard WordPress comments table with a custom comment type.
 User Groups live in their own taxonomy with usermeta linkage.
-SleekView reads each.
+SleekView reads each as a queryable dimension.

 Yes.
-Default Edit Flow lets you pick one status; SleekView accepts an array.
-Save "Pitch OR Assigned" as a single "unstarted" view.
+Default Edit Flow lets you pick one status from a dropdown; SleekView accepts an array.
+Save "Pitch OR Assigned" as a single "unstarted" view, or "In review OR Approved" as the publishing-ready queue.
+Multi-select cuts a meaningful number of clicks out of the daily editorial review.

 Yes.
-Editorial comments are visible as a count column and expandable per-row.
-Useful for editors who need to scan recent feedback without opening each post.
+Editorial comments are visible as a count column on the post row and expandable per-row to show recent feedback inline.
+Useful for editors who need to scan recent feedback across the whole queue without opening each post individually.

-Edit Flow's data structures are nearly identical to PublishPress Planner's.
+Edit Flow's data structures are nearly identical to PublishPress Planner's — the fork preserved the taxonomy and meta naming.
 SleekView reads both with minor configuration differences.
+Most teams running Planner build their views once and they work on Edit Flow installs without modification.

 Yes.
 Whatever fields you've configured in Edit Flow's Editorial Metadata module become available as columns.
-Pivot specific keys (deadline, channel, brief link) into named columns and sort by them.
+Pivot specific keys (deadline, channel, brief link, target audience) into named columns and sort by them.
+The agent UI scans existing posts to surface the available keys.

 Pricing